The Fireman's Curse: Background

-In Seymour's autobiography, Thirteen Tonne Theory: Life Inside Hunters and Collectors (2008), he recalled that their three-record deal with Virgin was broken when he and fellow band members insulted the label's executive, Simon Draper, by telling him that he was "a poncy little blueblood" with no faith in them.
+In his autobiography, Thirteen Tonne Theory: Life Inside Hunters and Collectors (2008), Seymour recalled that the group's three-record deal with Virgin ended when he and fellow band members insulted the label's executive, Simon Draper, by telling him that he was "a poncy little blueblood" with no faith in them.
 While in the UK and attempting to enter the local market, the group's members "were doing odd jobs, illegally, to keep afloat and getting steadily more miserable in the process".
-In the book, Seymour also describes this album as "an unmitigated disaster; an awful collection of tuneless songs full of twisted invective (mine, mostly) and apocalyptic moaning...
+Seymour additionally describes the album as "an unmitigated disaster; an awful collection of tuneless songs full of twisted invective (mine, mostly) and apocalyptic moaning...
 The whole exercise was excruciatingly juvenile and a tragic waste of what could easily have been an international breakthrough record."

 The album did not reach the top 50 in Australia, peaking at No. 77 on the Australian Kent Music Report Albums Chart but it did reach No. 46 on the New Zealand Albums Chart.
 Its lead single, "Judas Sheep", released in August, reached No. 35 in New Zealand but did not chart in Australia.
 They had supported their releases with an eight-week tour of Australia during August and September.
 After the second single, "Sway", released in November, failed to chart in both markets, the group disbanded briefly.

 In July 1991 it was re-issued on CD by Mushroom Records and was subsequently re-mastered and re-issued by Liberation Music on 11 August 2003.